kindkaktus/shell-tips/README.md

 - For web debugging, `curl` especially `curl -I`, `wget`, and the more modern `httpie`
 - `dstat` = `vmstat` + `iostat` + `ifstat`
 - `netstat -tlnp` - show all TCP listening sockets
-- `netstat –a –p tcp | grep LISTEN` – show all listening TCP sockets (works in OpenBSD)
 - `netstat –tanp` - show all TCP listening sockets and TCP sockets with established connections
 - `netstat –anp` - show all (TCP and UDP) listening sockets and sockets with established connections
 - `nmap` – network exploration tool and security scanner (e.g. ports scanner)